singularityhub/sregistry-cli/examples/docker/README.md

 # Docker Compose

-The [docker-compose.yml](docker-compose.yml) is an example if bringing up an sregistry-cli and a Minio Storage server.
+The [docker-compose.yml](docker-compose.yml) is an example of bringing up an sregistry-cli and a Minio Storage server.
 We used this for testing.
 The docker image is from [Docker Hub](https://cloud.docker.com/repository/docker/vanessa/sregistry-cli).
 You should have [docker-compose](https://docs.docker.com/compose/install/) installed.